Last Updated: May 3, 2026

 Doxy-sleep-aid is a drug marketed by Par Pharm and is included in one NDA.

 The generic ingredient in DOXY-SLEEP-AID is doxylamine succinate.
 There are fourteen drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Thirty-four suppliers are listed for this compound.
 Additional details are available on the doxylamine succinate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Doxy-sleep-aid